PPBDS/tutorial.helpers/vignettes/addins.md

-#### Addins
+## Overview

 We have provided four additions to the RStudio Addins menu: "Tutorial Code Exercise", "Tutorial Written Exercise (with Answer)", "Tutorial Written Exercise (no Answer)" and "Format Tutorial Chunk Labels."
-Give them a try!
 The first three each insert the skeleton for the next exercise, featuring all the key component parts.
 It even takes a guess at the correct exercise number.
-The "Format Tutorial Chunk Labels" Addin is the most useful.
+The "Format Tutorial Chunk Labels" addin is the most useful.
 Always run it before testing your tutorial.
-It ensures that all the Exercises are sequentially numbered and that all the code chunk names are correct and unique.
+It ensures that all the exercises are sequentially numbered and that all the code chunk names are correct and unique.

-You can find the addins in the "Addins" tab on the top toolbar of RStudio.
-Please make sure that your cursor is located at the point at which you want to insert the new Exercise.
+You can find the addins in the "Addins" tab on the top Rstudio toolbar.
+Make sure that your cursor is located at the point in your Rmd at which you want to insert the new exercise.

 <img src="images/code-exercise-1.png" alt="plot of chunk unnamed-chunk-1" width="95%" height="95%" />

-##### Tutorial Code Exercise
+### Tutorial Code Exercise

-It creates a new code exercise skeleton with auto-generated chunk id and exercise title.
+Create a new code exercise skeleton with an exercise title and with auto-generated code chunk ids.